 That’s merely what I’m hoping to accomplish with this list — to give you, the reader, a chance to find a new favorite song, artist or album.

 Piñata — Freddie Gibbs & Madlib

 When Gibbs was imagining the record, he claimed he wanted it to sound like the sonic equivalent of a blaxploitation film.
 Across its sprawling 17 tracks, Piñata unfurls into just that.
-There are gritty shoot’em ups (“Scarface”), small-time drug deals (“Uno” and “Knicks”) and soap opera romances (“Deeper”).
-With production that incorporates everything from ‘70s soul to movie dialog and a guest list featuring the likes of Raekwon, Earl Sweatshirt and Danny Brown, it teeters on excess.
+There are gritty shoot’em ups (“Scarface”), small-time drug deals (“Uno” and “Knicks”) and soap opera-style romances (“Deeper”).
+With production that incorporates everything from ‘70s soul to movie dialog and a guest list featuring Raekwon, Earl Sweatshirt and Danny Brown, it teeters on excess.
 In fact, it would probably collapse if not for Gibbs rapping his ass off through the whole damn thing.

 Golden Hour — Kacey Musgraves

 In the decade when cross-pollination between genres became the norm, Kacey Musgraves was country music’s butterfly.
 On her fourth full-length, touches of psych (“Slow Burn”) and soft rock (“Wonder Woman”) sit comfortably alongside classic country ballads.
 With “High Horse,” Musgraves even crafted a disco tune that feels more at home in the club than the honky-tonk.
 No matter what genre she was dabbling in, Musgraves made it feel distinctly her own and made fans of all genres take notice.

 A Brief Inquiry into Online Relationships — The 1975